jaylenwang7/jaylenwang7.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a second-year PhD student in [CMU's ECE](https://www.ece.cmu.edu/) program working with [Prof. Akshitha Sriraman](https://akshithasriraman.eecs.umich.edu/).
-My research passion lies in finding novel ways to make cloud/web systems more sustainable by targeting more efficient use of datacenter resources (particularly hardware) in order to reduce carbon emissions, e-waste, and other environmental impacts from hyperscale systems.
+I'm a second-year PhD student in [CMU's ECE](https://www.ece.cmu.edu/) program working with [Prof. Akshitha Sriraman](https://users.ece.cmu.edu/~asrirama/).
+My research passion lies in finding novel ways to make cloud/web systems more sustainable by targeting more efficient use of data center resources (particularly hardware) in order to reduce carbon emissions, e-waste, and other environmental impacts from hyperscale systems.
+This has manifested in research projects focusing on 1) extending the useful lifetime of servers used in hyperscale web systems through intelligent scheduling and 2) designing a framework to evaluate server designs while considering data center-scale carbon impacts.

 Prior to starting my PhD, I graduated from Harvard University (Class of 2022), where I studied Electrical Engineering and Computer Science.